Around France

 Itinerary: L’Isle sur la Sorgue and return to Uzes

 My Aunt Rose was one of the reasons I grew to love collecting things, so I knew her daughter Judy would love L’Isle sur la Sorgue.
 The small town has a Sunday antique market that is well-known in this part of France.
-There is also a Sunday “everything” market, similar to Saturday Market in Uzes.
-It was a perfect last stop for our tour — and only a few kilometers from the bastide.
+There is also a Sunday “everything” market, similar to the Saturday Market in Uzès.
+It was a perfect last stop for our tour, only a few kilometers from the Bastide.
 After our “goodbye” to Poppy, we set out to see what we could find.

 Friend